ginobilinie/mr2ct/README.md

 Actually, I remove the DSN and ACM part in the workshop paper, as it is a workshop paper and have page limitation.
 But the code/prototxt provided contains the DSN and ACM part.

 This work is different from super-resolution, in which the input and target looks like each other and thus need smaller extent of non-linear mapping.
 Our work need highly non-linear mapping, thus requires deeper networks.
-Also, I find another trick during the experiemnts, the input patch size should be larger than the target patch size.
+Also, I find another trick during the experiemnts, the input patch size should be larger than the target patch size.  <B>Most importantly, it is very very important for patch sampling (At least, you have to keep similar number of patches for each organ, no matter what their size is)!!!!</B>